When you’re in the market for a new bathtub, the sheer number of choices can make your head spin. How does one come to a decision?

 The newly popular Japanese soaker tubs boast a smaller footprint with deep soaking capacity.

-Can’t decide which type of jetted tub you’d rather have?
-Go with a combo tub, which allows you to choose air or whirlpool action depending on your mood.
+Can’t decide which type of jetted bathtub you’d rather have?
+Go with a combo, which allows you to choose air or whirlpool action depending on your mood.

 Choose a freestanding tub if you have enough room for it and like the look; you can find them in every style, color, configuration, and material imaginable.